top of page

 Addition of single-channel suitability

-Negative density level unified with other PRO series films for maximum printing uniformity and efficiency
+Negative density level unified with other PRO series films for maximum printing uniformity and efficiency.

 Fujifilm offers e.g. Currently the following color slide (color reversal) films for analog photography: